MagicJinn/Quantum-Things/README.md

 - Gave Spectre Illuminator LOD levels.
 - Made Rain Shields be able to be placed on any block, similar to an end rod.
 - Added the ability to enable or disable the Spectre Sapling.
+- Added Fertilized Dirt as a Bonsai Trees Bonsai Pot soil.

 ### Fixes